umesh-timalsina/redshift/README.md

 3. [image_getter.py](./preprocessing/image_getter.py): The python file to download the images from the SDSS [Archive server](https://data.sdss.org/sas/)
 4. [swarp_wrapper.py](./preprocessing/swarp_wrapper.py): A quick wrapper around swarp tool to prepare the dataset for training and testing.

 In the model directory, we present the model as presented in the paper.
-The keras visualization for the model is given below:
+The deepforge visualization for the model is given below:
 ![redshiftmodel as seen in deepforge](./images/convinception.png)

 Here are the five random predictions by the model(trained with 7000 examples), with 32 redshift bins: